Act Now For Rent Fairness

 Rent stabilization: uses a balanced package of tools – such as tying rent increases to inflation – to help low income tenants stay in their homes while recognizing that there are times when it is appropriate and fair to provide landlords with more flexibility or even exemptions.

-Rent stabilization bills provide a balanced approach, allowing landlords to increase rents 3-7% each year, in line with inflation.
-Plus they can increase rent above inflation for:
+Rent stabilization bills provide a balanced approach, allowing landlords to increase rents up to 7% each year for continuing tenants.

 Rental rates are skyrocketing across the state.
 Some examples are: